Woods Hole Film Festival Year Round

 The Woods Hole Film Festival offers year-round programming in Woods Hole and in collaboration with other organizations.
 We are always adding new special screenings and events, so check back often.
-These programs, such as Dinner & a Movie, Workshops and special screenings help fulfill the mission of the organization and support the film community on Cape Cod and throughout New England.
+These programs, such as Film Falmouth, Dinner & a Movie, Best of the Fest, Workshops and special screenings help fulfill the mission of the organization and support the film community on Cape Cod and throughout New England.

 Tickets: $10 per screening, $25 for all three.

 Harry & Snowman, feature documentary by Ron Davis, 84 min.
 2015

 Dutch immigrant, Harry deLeyer, journeyed to the United States after World War II and developed a transformative relationship with a broken down Amish plow horse he rescued off a slaughter truck bound for the glue factory.
 Harry paid eighty dollars for the horse and named him Snowman.
 In less than two years, Harry & Snowman went on to win the triple crown of show jumping, beating the nation’s blue bloods.
 They then became famous and traveled around the world together.
 Their chance meeting at a Pennsylvania horse auction saved them both and crafted a friendship that lasted a lifetime.
 Eighty-six year old Harry tells their Cinderella love story firsthand, as he continues to train on today’s show jumping circuit.

 Jack of the Red Hearts, narrative feature by Janet Grillo, screenwriter Jennifer Deaton, 100 min.
 2015

 Starring Anna Sophia Robb, Drena De Niro, Famke Janssen, Israel Broussard, John D’Leo